Poulton-le-Fylde: Governance

-Historically, Poulton-le-Fylde was one of seven ecclesiastical parishes of the Amounderness hundred, an ancient division of the historic county of Lancashire, with a total area of 16691.5 acre.
+Historically, Poulton-le-Fylde was one of seven ecclesiastical parishes of the Hundred of Amounderness, an ancient division of the historic county of Lancashire, with a total area of 16691.5 acre.
 The parish included the townships of Poulton, Carleton, Thornton, Hardhorn-With-Newton and Marton.
 Poulton was governed by a parish council until 1900, when the parish was superseded by Poulton Urban District.
 The urban district council was based at the old town hall.

 Today, with respect to civil parishes, Poulton is unparished.
 In 1974, following the Local Government Act 1972, Poulton Urban District merged with those of Preesall and Thornton-Cleveleys, the municipal borough of Fleetwood and the rural district of Garstang to form the borough of Wyre.
 The town has the borough council's administrative centre, with its offices in Poulton Civic Centre.

 The town is governed locally by a two-tier council system, being a part of both Lancashire County Council and Wyre Borough Council with both councils having different responsibilities for the area.
 Elections are held for Lancashire County Council every four years with elections to Wyre Borough Council also taking place every four years, but two years after the county elections.
 For borough elections Poulton contains four wards: Breck, Hardhorn, Highcross and Tithebarn.
 All four wards elect two councillors each to Wyre Borough Council.
 Poulton-le-Fylde is also a county division for the Lancashire County Council elections which is made up of the majority of the four wards and elects one councillor to the county council.
 At the most recent borough election in 2011 the town's four wards each elected two Conservative Party councillors, including the mayor of Wyre for 2011 David Bannister and the current leader of the council Peter Gibson.

 At the county election in 2009, the town elected a Conservative Party councillor, Geoffrey Roper.

-The town is represented in the House of Commons of the Parliament of the United Kingdom as part of Wyre and Preston North.
-It elects one MP by the first past the post system of election.
-Since its creation for the 2010 general election, Wyre and Preston North has been represented at Parliament by Conservative MP Ben Wallace.
 Prior to the 2010 general election, Poulton-le-Fylde was part of the constituency of Lancaster and Wyre.
+The town was subsequently represented in the House of Commons of the Parliament of the United Kingdom as part of Wyre and Preston North.
+From its creation for the 2010 general election, Wyre and Preston North was represented at Parliament by Conservative MP Ben Wallace, onetime Defence Secretary, who retired at the 2024 general election.
+A further constituency boundary change resulted in the town being reincorporated since the 2024 general election in the Lancaster and Wyre seat, which is currently represented by Cat Smith of the Labour Party.
+The seat elects one MP by the first past the post system of election.